We always encourage our children to read more but why?

 Whilst just reading one book isn’t going to make a massive difference, some research has shown that people who read fiction on a regular basis have better developed skills for building and maintaining relationships.

-The idea is that, the more you read about characters, the more you will be able to understand the feelings and beliefs of others.
+The idea is that, the more you read about characters, the more you will be able to understand the feelings and beliefs of others and these skills can then be translated into real life and relationships.

 Improve concentration and focus